cpazad/event-management-react/README.md

     4. Users will allow to login with google account besides their email
     5. This website full responsive mobile, tablet and desktop

-Note: Questio and Answer page added with this site.
+Note: Question and Answer page :
 [questions_and_answers.md](questions_and_answers.md)